 Br.
 Scott was born in Vermont and grew up in the Albany area of New York.
 He entered the Order of the Holy Cross in 2001 and was life professed in 2005.
 Prior to entering the Order, Scott worked in the public radio system, including positions at WKYU Bowling Green, West Virginia Public Radio, and WNYC New York.
 His public radio worked ranged from management and audience research to concert recording, interviewing, and various types of production.
 Scott is an avid musician and especially fond of a capella choral music.
 He has sung in various ensembles throughout his life and is especially thrilled to be able to sing with Kairos Consort – which is Artist in Residence at the Monastery.
 Scott frequently leads retreats both at the monastery and at other locations.
 He also has a regular ministry of Spiritual Direction.
 And he is Director of Guesthouse Ministries and Bursar of the Monastery.

 Br.
-James Rostron
+Peter Rostron

 Br.
 Laurence Harms